 Of course, it’s not easy to take constructive criticism, but it’s important to remember that the goal is to create the best artwork, not to please everyone.
 In the end, artists open to feedback and criticism are more likely to produce work that resonates with viewers and critics alike.

-So next time you’re feeling down about a piece of feedback, remind yourself that even the most outstanding artists are open to hearing what others have to say.
+So next time you feel down about feedback, remember that even the most outstanding artists are open to hearing what others say.

 Frequently Asked Questions

 While creativity is a critical component of being an artist, it is not the only one.
 There are many other essential elements, such as passion, drive, determination, and dedication.
 Without these things, creativity alone will not be enough to make someone a successful artist.

 Can anyone be an artist?